 With that purpose in mind it is useful to summarize whether interpretations of the trend in disparity are consistent across selected measures of disparity for the 10 case studies used in this report.
 Figure 38 provides a graphical comparative summary of the 10 case studies.
-In each case we have classified the percent change in the magnitude of each disparity measure as either large (\geq 30%), moderate (10-29%), or small (<10%), with increases in disparity shaded red and decreases shaded green.
+In each case we have classified the percent change in the magnitude of each disparity measure as either large ( $\geq$ 30%), moderate (10-29%), or small (<10%).
 This categorization is admittedly arbitrary, but it seems reasonable to classify relative changes of 30% or greater as more than moderate.
 We also give an overall substantive interpretation of the change in disparity based on the (in)consistency of the different measures.